bemindinteractive/json-anonymizer/README.md

 # How it works

-Parses a "stringified" JSON string keeping the given properties or keywords, trsnsforming all the digits into "1", and the letters into "X", keeping spaces, escape characters,special characters, nullable and boolean values.
+Parses a JSON Object or string keeping it properties, trsnsforming all the values digits into "1", and the values letters into "X", keeping spaces, escape characters,special characters, nullable and boolean values.

-Eg. Source (expanded for better reading) JSON string:
+Eg. Source JSON string:

 ```json
 [{